joel-correa/jwtauditor/README.md

 - 🎯 **Advanced Attack Platform** - 7 specialized attack modules for comprehensive testing
 - 📚 **Comprehensive Documentation** - Learn JWT security with our detailed guides
 - 🔒 **100% Client-Side** - Your tokens never leave your browser
-- 📱 **Mobile Responsive** - Optimized for all devices and screen sizes

 ## 🎯 Why JWTAuditor?